dyrii/dyrii-user-guide/docs/03_Key_Features.rst

    :width: 300px
    :alt: iOS Timeline

 On macOS, the incremental fetch behavior is slightly different where we download all the entries on the device instead of batching it like we do on iOS.
+This is done due to the computing resource difference across iOS and macOS.

 .. image:: _images/timeline_view_macOS.jpeg
    :alt: iOS Timeline